-Documentation showing signing authority of the managing member (s) and Documentation that paid taxes are current. - (12) A certification of a surveyor as to the accuracy of the Chapter 177, Part 1, F.S., required Boundary survey and plat;
+Documentation showing signing authority of the managing member (s) and Documentation that paid taxes are current. - (12) (10)-A certification of a surveyor as to the accuracy of the Chapter 177, Part 1, F.S., required Boundary survey and plat; - (13) All Right of Way tracts are dedicated to the Homeowners' Association and all maintenance responsibilities shall not be the City of Palm Bay's. - (14) Declaration of covenants dedicating streets, rights-of-way and any sites for public uses in accordance with the acceptance and maintenance of such established in this chapter. - (15) Copies of all other applicable permits granted by external agencies, which shall remain valid during the period of construction and until the Certificate of Completion is issued by the City. - (16) Acceptance and dedication of public improvements for new right of way items are to be requested by the applicant or applicant in accordance with the process established in this chapter. - (11) A certification of title showing that the applicant is the landowner; - (12)-Statements by the owner dedicating streets, rights-of-way and any sites for public uses. - (17) (B) Self-imposed restrictions.
+If the subdivider places restrictions on any of the land contained in the subdivision greater than those required by the zoning ordinance or these regulations, such restrictions or reference thereto may be required to be indicated on the subdivision plat, or the City Council may require that deed restrictions be recorded with the Clerk of the Circuit Court County Clerk of Records and a copy filed with the city, including any subsequent amendments to the restrictions. - (C) Design and contents of the construction plans.
+The construction plans shall show the following information: - (1) The title, scale, north arrow and datum; - (2) The plans of streets and drainage showing grades approved by the City Engineer and any other public improvements; such plans shall be drawn to city standard scales and elevations and shall be based on datum plane approved by the City Engineer and shall be in conformance with the design specifications of the Public Works Manual of the city. - (3) Two copies of stormwater calculations. - (4) A tree survey meeting the requirements of Chapter 180, trees and shrubbery.

-- (13) All Right of Way tracts are dedicated to the Homeowners' Association and all maintenance responsibilities shall not be the City of Palm Bay's. - (14) Declaration of covenants dedicating streets, rights-of-way and any sites for public uses in accordance with the acceptance and maintenance of such established in this chapter. - (15) Copies of all other applicable permits granted by external agencies, which shall remain valid during the period of construction and until the Certificate of Completion is issued by the City. - (16) Acceptance and dedication of public improvements for new right of way items are to be requested by the applicant or applicant in accordance with the process established in this chapter. - (17) If the subdivider places restrictions on any of the land contained in the subdivision greater than those required by the zoning ordinance or these regulations, such restrictions or reference thereto may be required to be indicated on the subdivision plat, or the City Council may require that deed restrictions be recorded with the Clerk of the Circuit Court and a copy filed with the city, including any subsequent amendments to the restrictions. - (18) Application review.
-The review of the final plat application will be substantially the same as the processing of the preliminary plat application described previously in §172.052.
-The application shall include digital copies of all closure reports including boundary, lots, tracts, etc. along with three print sets. - (D) Public meetings.
-The final plat application shall be heard by the City Council at the next available regular meeting.
-Courtesy notice letters of the meeting are to be sent to the property owners within 500 feet of the subject property.
-Failure to mail or receive such courtesy notice shall not affect any action or proceedings taken.
-Notice of such a meeting shall also be posted on the property for which subdivision is sought in accordance with §51.07. - (E) Conformance to applicable rules and regulations. - (1) In addition to the requirements established herein, all subdivision plats shall comply with the following laws, rules and regulations: - (a) All applicable statutory provisions. - (b) The City Comprehensive Plan. - (c) The zoning ordinance of the city. - (d) The regulations established in the public works manual. - (e) The regulations and rules of any appropriate state or county agency (such as, St. Johns River Water Management District, Florida Department of Transportation, the Environmental Health Services Division, etc.) - (2) Plat approval may be withheld if a subdivision is not in conformity with the above guides or policy and purposes of these regulations. - (F) Final approval.
-The City Council shall approve, approve with conditions, or deny the final plat based on the staff report and the testimony and exhibits submitted at the public meeting.
-The Final Plat shall not be signed nor recorded until all conditions are completed to the satisfaction of and inspection by the City.
+- (18) (C)-Application processing review.
+The processing review of the final plat application will be substantially the same as the processing of the preliminary plat application described previously in §172.052§ 184.07.
+The application shall include digital copies of all closure reports including boundary, lots, tracts, etc. along with three print sets. - (D) (P)-Public meetings.
+The final plat application shall be heard by the Planning and Zoning Board City Council at the next available regular meeting.
+Courtesy notice letters of the meeting are to be sent to the property owners of abutting and opposite properties within 500 feet of the proposed subdivision subject property.
+Failure to mail or receive such courtesy notice shall not affect any action or proceedings taken however.
+Notice of such a meeting shall also be posted on the property for which subdivision is sought in accordance with §51.07.